Keloid Removal

 Typical Cost of Keloid Treatment in Singapore

-The cost of keloid treatment in Singapore varies widely depending on the size of the keloid, its location, and the type of treatment required.
+The cost of keloid treatment in Singapore varies depending on the size and location of the keloid, the severity of the skin condition, and the type of treatment required.
+Options may include corticosteroid injections, laser treatment, botulinum toxin, silicone gel scar care, cryotherapy or, in selected cases, surgical excision combined with follow-up treatments to reduce recurrence.

 For most patients, corticosteroid injections are one of the most common first-line options, and these typically cost between S$150 and S$300 per session.